-Currently, the cohort enables access to information of 89,883 patients in 2004 to 344,914 in 2020 (6% T1D, 84% T2D and 10% unclassified type of diabetes), with 193,931 participants still registered as being present in the GP practice (active) in 2020.
+Results: Currently, the cohort enables access to information of 89,883 patients in 2004 to 344,914 in 2020 (6% T1D, 84% T2D and 10% unclassified type of diabetes), with 193,931 participants still registered as being present in the GP practice (active) in 2020.
 The frequency of follow-up of persons with diabetes is practice dependent.
-The Dutch guidelines advise 2-4 contacts per year with a more extensive yearly check-up.
-The DIAMANT cohort is updated several times a year and can be enriched by established linkages to other data sources (eg, hospital data, the Perinatal Registry, the Cancer Registry).
-The anonymised data from the DIAMANT cohort can be made available to researchers.
+The Dutch guidelines advise 2– 4 contacts per year with a more extensive yearly check-up.
+The DIAMANT cohort is updated several times a year.
+Anonymised data from the DIAMANT cohort are available to researchers.

-The DIAMANT cohort provides the opportunity to gain RWD insights into the treatment and outcomes among people with diabetes and serves as a start of a national infrastructure to study, manage and provide personalised care in order to ultimately improve care and outcomes for people with diabetes.
+Discussion: The DIAMANT cohort provides the opportunity to gain RWD insights into the treatment and outcomes among people with diabetes in daily general practice.
+The data can be enriched by established linkages to other data sources (eg, hospital data, the Perinatal Registry, the Cancer Registry).
+The DIAMANT cohort serves as a start of a national infrastructure to study, manage and provide personalised care in order to ultimately improve care and outcomes for people with diabetes.